-It’s against the advice of most writing guides to begin an essay/review with a quotation (a block quotation in particular), but Ray Bradbury’s voice sells itself.
+It’s against the advice of most writing guides to begin an essay/review with a quote (a block quote at that!), but Ray Bradbury’s voice sells itself.
 I can think of no other writer who better communicates a sense of wonder and joy.
 Full disclosure: I put off reading The Martian Chronicles until I’d read all other Bradbury stories I could find.
 I worried it would be another one of those awful sci-fi books to take itself too seriously and rely on ridiculous inventions and technobabble to move the plot—that brand of sci-fi doesn’t age well.
 While the book is centered around voyages to Mars, the technology takes a backseat to the basic thrill of exploration.
 I should have had more faith in Bradbury and read it sooner.

 Don’t pass on this book because it’s old and the cover art is occasionally silly.
-It is a miraculous book.
 After reading it, you’ll understand why Curiosity’s landing place on Mars is named Bradbury Landing.
 It isn’t just because NASA is [thankfully] staffed by nerds in search of literary references.
 It’s because Bradbury inspired an entire generation to wonder what was beyond our own blue marble.